-Individuals can enjoy all of the benefits that hospice has to offer for months and longer (there is not a time limit, though there are eligibility guidelines) and not just a few weeks or days.
+Individuals can enjoy all of the benefits of hospice for months and longer (there is not a time limit, though there are eligibility guidelines).
 In fact, the most frequent comment from patients and families is that they wish they had experienced hospice care earlier in the illness.
-When one is emotionally ready, the election to receive the founder of the hospice movement, in a 1976 Nursing Times article titled Care of the Dying benefits of hospice care is purely an individual one - to make a fully-informed decision with a physician that curative measures are no longer effective or desired.
-Under Medicare (and most insurance) guidelines, patients are eligible to elect hospice care if they are certified by a physician to have a life-limiting diagnosis and considered terminally ill, with the goal of making the individual as physically and emotionally comfortable as possible.
+When one is emotionally ready, the choice to receive the benefits of hospice care is purely an individual one-and it is important to make a fully informed decision with a physician when curative measures are no longer effective or desired.
+Under Medicare and most insurance guidelines, patients are eligible to elect hospice care if they are certified by a physician to have a life-limiting diagnosis and considered terminally ill, with the goal of being as physically and emotionally comfortable as possible.